Grouping is a fundamental feature in the Statseeker product, it is a core mechanic utilized by:

 - Filtering response data when utilizing the API

-Grouping can also be used to assist with infrastructure maintenance, as well as highlighting poorly configured hardware or hardware that is mis-representing its actual configuration – in many instances, a sign of a failing device.
+Grouping can also be used to assist with infrastructure maintenance, as well as highlighting poorly configured hardware or hardware that is mis-representing its actual configuration.

 Statseeker offers the ability to automatically group devices/interfaces, as they are discovered, based on rules that you define.
-You are able to edit those rules at any time, and have those changes reflected immediately.
+You are able to edit those rules at any time with changes reflected immediately.
 You can also manually create and edit groups to best suit your requirements, manage visibility of those groups and create new logical associations as the need arises.

 What can you group?

 Statseeker groups are arbitrary buckets that can hold any type of object that Statseeker is aware of:

 - Network devices (of any type) discovered by Statseeker

 - SLA configurations

 A group can contain any number of objects, and any number of object types can be contained within a single group.

 How is Grouping Useful?